XVIIarcano/Galileo-Microscope/Mods/Stage/Better Stage/readme.md

 # Better Stage

 **WARNING!
-This mod is still untested, and it has a ton of moving parts and gears, here be dragons**
+This mod is not fully tested, and it has a ton of moving parts and gears, here be dragons**

 ![/Mods/Stage/Better%20Stage/render.png](/Mods/Stage/Better%20Stage/render.png)